-In this system there's a user named ubuntu, check it:
+In this system there's a user named admin, check it:

-id ubuntu
+id admin

-This user has the ubuntu group as primary group, but it's also a member of the sudo group.
+This user has the admin group as primary group, but it's also a member of the sudo group.
 Being a member of this group turns this user into an administrator because it grants the permission to use the sudo command.